FishtownFish wrapped around the rod of AsclepiusMedicine

 Creatine has very few drug interactions for most people.
 It can theoretically add to the kidney load of nephrotoxic medications (like long-term high-dose NSAIDs or some antibiotics), so people on those drugs should confirm with their prescriber.
 It is not known to interact with antidepressants, statins, or thyroid medications.

 Creatine is generally safe in people with high blood pressure or stable heart disease, and some early data suggest cardiovascular benefits.
 The water shift into muscle is small and unlikely to raise blood pressure.
-As always, anyone with active heart failure or fluid management issues should coordinate with their cardiologist.
+Anyone with active heart failure or fluid management issues should coordinate with their cardiologist.

 Whey protein provides amino acids that the body uses to build new muscle, while creatine helps the muscle you have generate more force and recover faster.
 They are complementary, not competing.
 Most patients I work with use both: whey for protein needs, and creatine for cellular energy.